3omarhs/Arduino/Project Boards/TM_P/README.txt

 Tank Measure project:
-Measures the water level in the tank and displays it on the OLED screen so that it displays the percentage of water in the tank (out of 100).
+Measures the water level in the tank and displays it on the OLED screen so that it displays the percentage of water in the tank (out of 100) using Ultrasonic WaterProof sensor.